What does a good recruiter look like?

 An example may look like this:

-My ultimate goal in sharing this article was to bring light and clarity in how the recruiting industry works and how you as a candidate can best benefit from the system here in Japan.
+My goal in sharing this article is to shed light and clarity on the recruiting industry and how you as a candidate can make the most from the system here in Japan.

 Looking for a Job?